Professional Mentoring Program

 The College of Human Ecology Professional Mentoring Program provides students with the opportunity to learn from highly successful and experienced professionals by forging long-lasting, professional relationships.
 These individuals are alumni and friends of K-State who volunteer their time to help students prepare professionally and succeed in their chosen career.

 Beginning with the 2017-18 academic year, the Professional Mentoring Program will utilize the new university-wide WildcatLink software.
 Access to join the WildcatLink community will be provided on this website at the beginning of the Fall 2017 semester for potential mentors and mentees to be part of the program.
 As well, current mentors and mentees will need to build a profile on this new platform, as the mentoring program will be administered through WildcatLink.
-In the coming weeks, please e-mail the program directly at email@example.com for any questions you may have.
+Please e-mail the program directly at email@example.com for any questions you may have.
 We look forward to launching this new system to enhance the mentoring program!

 Download the WildcatLink FAQ (pdf) to Learn More About The Platform